 - Polish [Spoken:Fluent/Native, Written: Advanced];

 - French [Spoken: Advanced, Written: Advanced, ‘French Immersion’ primary & secondary education];

 - Spanish [Spoken: Intermediate, Written: Intermediate];

 - Russian [Spoken: Basic /Working Knowledge, Written: Working Knowledge/Intermediate].

-I am a regular contributor to and my research has appeared in/I have apeared on ABC, BBC, BloombergTV, CBC, Channel Four, CTV, ITV, National Public Radio, Radio Free Europe, Sky News, Al Jazeera, AFP, Hromadske TV, The Guardian, The Washington Post, The Independent, the International Business Times, El Pais, The Monocle, and Reuters.
+I am a regular contributor to and my research has appeared in/I have appeared on ABC, BBC, BloombergTV, CBC, Channel Four, CTV, ITV, National Public Radio, Radio Free Europe, Sky News, Al Jazeera, AFP, Hromadske TV, The Guardian, The Washington Post, The New York Times, The Telegraph, The Financial Times, Foreign Policy, The Independent, the International Business Times, El Pais, The Monocle, and Reuters.